andrewtch/noopflushlog/README.md

 * collection change tracking
 * "Affected entities" concept. `ProductTranslation` change affects `Product` change, event if the `Product` entity wasn't changed at all.

+# FAQ

+**JSON search is very slow.
+Can you add indexes?**

+No and this is a bad approach.
+If your application relies on entity changes and queries the flushlog frequently, a viable approach would be to use external search system that can work with JSON - like Elasticsearch, Sphinxsearch, or Lucene.

+**Can you support versioning of objects?**

+Yes, I could (creating a version for each entity, linking to particular flushlog), but it will take some time.
+You can submit a pull request or, alternatively, sponsor the development.

 # And Symfony?

 There is a bundle in development.